OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     :::image type="content" source="../images/power-automate-tutorial-7.png" alt-text="The My flows button in Power Automate.":::

 2. Select your flow.
 Here you can see the run history.
-You can refresh the page or press the refresh **All runs** button to update the history.
+You can refresh the page or select the refresh **All runs** button to update the history.
 The flow will trigger shortly after an email is received.
 Test the flow by sending yourself mail.

 When the flow is triggered and successfully runs your script, you should see the workbook's table and PivotTable update.